AI/ML Feature Store

 Many of the most powerful ML features are temporal.
 A transaction amount alone is moderately predictive; that same amount compared to the customer's 30-day rolling average is far more informative.
 A sensor reading is useful; its rate of change over the last hour is critical for predicting failure.

-ArcadeDB's native time-series engine computes temporal features directly, eliminating the need for external processing:
+ArcadeDB computes temporal features directly using standard SQL aggregations on time-bucketed document types, eliminating the need for external processing:

-• Rolling aggregates: Mean, standard deviation, min/max over configurable windows (7-day, 30-day, 90-day) — the backbone of most time-series features
+• Rolling aggregates: Sum, average, min/max over configurable time buckets — the backbone of most time-series features

 These features are computed at query time with the latest data, ensuring zero staleness — eliminating one of the most common sources of training-serving skew in production ML systems.